PomeloWu99/Data-Engineering-Projects/Adidas_Sales_Analysis_Project/README.md

 - The retailers with the most significant sales improvements were Kohl's, Sports Direct, and Foot Locker.

 ### Recommendations:
-- Intensify promotional activities during July and August, particularly in the Midwest.
+- Intensify promotional activities during July and August, and in the Midwest region.
 - Expand business with high-performing retailers such as Kohl's, Sports Direct, and Foot Locker to capitalize on market opportunities.

 ---